gardener/gardener/docs/concepts/resource-manager.md

     foo: bar
 ```

-In this example the label `foo=bar` will be injected into the `Deployment` as well as into all created `ReplicaSet`s and `Pod`s.
+In this example, the label `foo=bar` will be injected into the `Deployment`, as well as into all created `ReplicaSet`s and `Pod`s.

 #### Preventing Reconciliations

-If a `ManagedResource` is annotated with `resources.gardener.cloud/ignore=true` then it will be skipped entirely by the controller (no reconciliations or deletions of managed resources at all).
+If a `ManagedResource` is annotated with `resources.gardener.cloud/ignore=true`, then it will be skipped entirely by the controller (no reconciliations or deletions of managed resources at all).
-However, when the `ManagedResource` itself is deleted (for example when a shoot is deleted) then the annotation is not respected and all resources will be deleted as usual.
+However, when the `ManagedResource` itself is deleted (for example when a shoot is deleted), then the annotation is not respected and all resources will be deleted as usual.
 This feature can be helpful to temporarily patch/change resources managed as part of such `ManagedResource`.
 Condition checks will be skipped for such `ManagedResource`s.